Jeremy enjoys gaming when not helping manage the college he graduated from.

-Enemies bases have different protocols depending on their suspicion levels.
+- All-Clear: Enemies bases have different protocols depending on their suspicion levels.
 At the default all-clear level, adversaries will simply man their positions, unaware of your presence.

-An "alert" status can occur if an enemy spots you but loses sight, hears a firearm, or finds a dead body.
+- Alert: An "alert" status can occur if an enemy spots you but loses sight, hears a firearm, or finds a dead body.
 Alert status has guards leave their posts to actively look for an intruder.
 This sounds detrimental, and it can be, but if you've marked your foes, you can actually take advantage of abandoned posts to infiltrate areas that were heavily guarded in the all-clear status.

-Finally, there's the combat status, the phase you want to avoid.
+- Combat: Finally, there's the combat status, the phase you want to avoid.
 This occurs when a foe sees you and you don't eliminate them before Reflex Mode ends.
 Enemies will be aware of your position and aggressively attack you.
 At this point, your stealth approach has failed, points will be taken off your mission score, and you should decide whether to accept the losses and fight back, hide until the phase ends, or retry from a checkpoint.

 Use the Checkpoint System